google/libphonenumber/FALSEHOODS.md

 Given how ubiquitous phone numbers are and how long they've been around, it's surprising how many false assumptions programmers continue to make about them.

-1.  **Phone numbers that are valid today will always be valid.
-Phone numbers of a certain type today (e.g., mobile) will never be reassigned to another type.**

-    A phone number which connects today may be disconnected tomorrow.
-A number which is free to call today may cost money to call tomorrow.
-The phone company may decide to expand the range of available phone numbers by inserting a digit into an existing number.

-    **Tip:** Don’t store properties for a phone number such as validity or type.
-Check this information again from the library when you need it.

 1.  **A phone number uniquely identifies an individual**

     It wasn't even that long ago that mobile phones didn't exist, and it was